MihailJP/CourierPrime/README.md

+# Unuaranga Kuriero

+Unuaranga Kuriero is a mod of Courier Prime font.

 # Courier Prime

 Courier Prime is a monospaced font designed specifically for screenplays.
 It was designed by Alan Dague-Greene for John August and released by Quote-Unquote Apps under the SIL Open Font License (OFL).